radhika-pimple/Meta_Ad_Campaign_Performance_DB_PowerBI/README.md

 ## About the data

 I used the [Social Media Advertisement Performance dataset](https://www.kaggle.com/datasets/alperenmyung/social-media-advertisement-performance) from Kaggle.
-It's a synthetic dataset (generated using Python's Faker and NumPy) built to mimic the kind of relational data model I'd actually get handed at a real job, split across 4 connected tables:
+It's a dataset built to mimic the kind of relational data model I'd actually get handed at a real job, split across 4 tables:

 | Table | What it holds | Rows |
 |---|---|---|